LastStarDust/AnpanInstaller/README.md

 # Installation

 Please don't run the script as super user.
 You will be requested the super user password AFTER the script has started.
 To run the script you can follow this procedure:
  - Open a shell
 ```
 sudo apt-get install git
 git clone https://github.com/LastStarDust/CalicoesInstaller.git
-cp CalicoesInstaller
+cd CalicoesInstaller
+chmod +x CalicoesInstaller.sh
 ./CalicoesInstaller.sh
 ```